gvwilson/fiction/iffy/index.md

 or if he really could hear flaws too small for eyes to see.

 He handed the rod back to her.
-"She be right enough once she straightened," he pronounced.
+"She'll be aright enough once she's straightened," he pronounced.
-"But it gonna cost you."
+"But it'll cost you."

 The tension eased out of Iffy's shoulders.
 Mister Mishra didn't bargain unless he'd already decided that he was going to say yes.